Sebo-the-tramp/fiemme_servizi_bot/README.md

 ## Difficulties that we had

 For both of us, it was the first time we used pipelines in a devops environment so basically it was all a challenge for us.
-One of the trickiest part for us was to be able to upload a zip file to AWS, with was basically the core of the project.
+One of the trickiest part for us was to be able to upload a zip file to AWS, which was basically the core of the project.
 We tried to make a trade off, and since the zip would be touched the least we decided to store it statically in order to speed up the process and make few computation manually.
 That was because the zip file system together with the artifacts function, didn't really work very good together, maybe for the different way of zip the files in the docker images.

 The other hard part was to learn terraform, such a new and wide area, but in the end it was worth it, and also the online material wasn't very good, it was good enough, and better than other documentation.